Olga Ilyinichna Ulyanova: Early life and family

 Ulyanova was born in Simbrisk on 4 November 1871 as the fifth child of Ilya Ulyanov and Maria Alexandrovna Blank.
-Her mother was a member of the wealthy Blank family of German and Swedish descent.
+Her mother was a member of the wealthy Blank family of Jewish, German and Swedish descent.
 Her father was the son of Nikolai Vasilievich Ulyanov, a former serf who received his freedom from the landowner Stepan Mikhailovich Brekhov.

 Ulyanova was the sister of Vladimir Ulyanov (Lenin), Maria Ilyinichna Ulyanova, Anna Ulyanova, Aleksandr Ulyanov, and Dmitry Ilyich Ulyanov.
 She was the closest to Lenin out of all of her siblings.

 Ulyanova was baptized in the Russian Orthodox faith on 9 November 1871 at the Tikhvin Monastery of the Dormition of the Mother of God.
 Her godparents were Vladimir Alexandrovich Aunovsky and Anna Alexandrovna Kurbatova.
 Her mother taught her how to embroider with satin stitch and cross stitch.
 In January 1882, her father's dedication to education earned him the Order of Saint Vladimir, which bestowed on him and the Ulyanov family the status of hereditary nobility.

-Education and death
+Education

 When she was seven years old, she was sent to the First Women's Parish School but, after studying there for one year, she began being tutored at home by her older sister, Anna.
-From 1883 to 1887, Ulyanova studied at the Mariinsky Women's Gymnasium in Simbrisk.
+From 1883 to 1887, Ulyanova studied at the Mariinsky Women's Gymnasium in Simbirsk.
 She graduated with honors.
 Ulyanova applied for a teaching position in Samara but was denied the post due to being related to a state criminal, as her brother, Alexander, had been executed in 1887 for revolutionary tendencies.
 In April 1890, she received a certificate of reliability and, in the fall of that year, was admitted to the Bestuzhev Courses in St. Petersburg.
 She studied physics, mathematics, English, German, French, Swedish, Latin, Italian, and drawing while enrolled at Bestuzhev.
 She had hopes of studying medicine.

+Death

-After studying in St. Petersburg for six months, Ulyanova contracted typhoid fever and died at the Alexander Hospital on 8 May 1891.
+After studying in St. Petersburg for six months, Ulyanova contracted typhoid fever and died at the Alexander Hospital on 8 May 1891, at the age of 19.
 She was buried in Volkovo Cemetery.